okada-t-rafael/time_series_data_analysis/README.md

 # Python Time Series Data Analysis
-Learning how to use Python , Pandas, Numpy , and Statsmodels for Time Series Forecasting and Analysis!
+Learning how to use Python, Pandas, Numpy and Statsmodels for Time Series Forecasting and Analysis!

 - Pandas for Data Manipulation
 - NumPy and Python for Numerical Processing